hwindo/star-w/README.md

 - To run all test, write `yarn test` from root folder

 ### Public API used
-* swapi.co - to get star wars resource
+* swapi.co - to get the resource